shaofengzhu/teaching/java/docs/questions.md

 ```

 ## Print 21 to 40
-Print number from 21 to 40 and every ine is a number
+Print number from 21 to 40 and every line is a number
 ```text
 21
 22